 Ideally, the leadership team should include specialists from various areas that could further educate their colleagues about data governance.
 Additionally, by collaborating on data governance guidelines, this diverse team can implement them in their respective departments.

 The complexity of the healthcare data

-The amount of unstructured healthcare data is growing exponentially: clinical notes, information from EHR, test results and medical images, data from medical devices, and mobile health apps, which makes it harder to organize and govern.
+The amount of unstructured healthcare data is growing exponentially: clinical notes, information from EHR (which can be more structured if coming from a custom EHR solution), test results and medical images, data from medical devices, and mobile health apps, which makes it harder to organize and govern.

 Specialists already have their hands full

 People who should be at the forefront of data governance implementation are your top-tier specialists and are usually very busy.

 Make sure that every initiative requiring the attention of a highly skilled professional brings tangible value to a company.
 Develop a responsibility matrix that enables high-profile specialists to delegate data governance tasks that can be done by others.

 Data governance is a complex subject, involving a variety of tools and processes.
 However, its significance and value are not always obvious to all employees, making it difficult for companies to not only implement data governance but also motivate employees to adhere to its rules.
 What is more, it is not fully established yet, since its best practices and regulations are still being developed within the healthcare industry.

 However, having a good data governance strategy in your company can be compared to washing hands during the pandemic.
 Following rules and sticking to strictly defined workflows might not be fun and people might not notice the result right away, but it’s crucial for the well-being of the entire organization.
 So just like in the case of personal hygiene, a company leader must first educate personnel about data governance, outlining its value for the company and each individual department, and only then proceed with implementing it.